oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 {{!RFC9130}} specifies a YANG data model that can be used to configure and manage the IS-IS protocol on network elements.
 This data model covers the configuration of an IS-IS routing protocol instance, as well as the retrieval of IS-IS operational states.
 {{!RFC9130}} is still expected to be used for individual network elements configuration and monitoring.
-On the other hand, the proposed YANG model in this document covers the abstracted view of the entire network topology containing Intermediate System to Intermediate System (IS-IS).
+On the other hand, the proposed YANG model in this document covers the abstracted view of the entire network topology containing IS-IS.
 As such, this model is available via the NBI of SDN controllers.

 ## Relationship with Digital Map